top of page

 Plants for pollinators

-Wild bees and other pollinators are in decline.
-One way gardeners can help is by planting garden flowers that provide forage for a wide variety of pollinating insects.
-This page gives you some good advise on what plants to pick for your outdoor space and you can download our plants for pollinators list below.
-I hope you enjoy this content and get some inspiration.
+This page gives you some good advise on what plants to pick for your outdoor space and you can download my plants for pollinators list below.

 Essential herbs

-(Allium schoenoprasum)
+Chives (Allium schoenoprasum)

 Tip: Any flowering Allium is a hit with pollinators.

-(Origanum vulgare)
+Oregano (Origanum vulgare)

 Tip: Grow in sunny sites to see it flower in summer.
 Don’t forget